sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 -	Prioritize outreach to the highest-value customers with repeated support issues or declining engagement.
 -	Build automated alerts in Power BI for customers whose usage drops sharply or whose ticket volume suddenly increases.
 -	Assign dedicated account managers to high-MRR customers so that potential churn risks are addressed before renewal periods.

 ---

+## Top Business Recommendations

+- Prioritize Enterprise retention because these customers generate most revenue.
+- Improve product features causing the highest churn complaints.
+- Create proactive support workflows for customers with repeated escalations.
+- Focus acquisition spending on organic and partner channels.
+- Build churn-risk alerts using ticket volume, feature complaints, and satisfaction scores.

+---

+## Conclusion

+The analysis reveals that the business is facing a severe customer retention problem, with a churn rate of 70.4% and 352 out of 500 customers leaving.

+The biggest drivers of churn are not pricing alone.
+Customers are primarily leaving because of feature limitations, poor support experience, repeated downgrades, and unresolved product issues.
+More than 91% of churned customers downgraded before leaving, making downgrades one of the strongest early warning signs of churn.

+The dashboard also shows that Enterprise customers generate the majority of revenue, contributing $8.47M of the total $11.34M MRR.
+However, these high-value customers are also churning at the highest rate, creating significant revenue risk.

+Support performance is another major issue.
+Churned customers experience higher escalation rates and long resolution times, indicating that weak customer support is directly contributing to lost customers.

+This project demonstrates how combining SQL, Power BI, customer usage data, support data, and churn behavior can help identify the real reasons customers leave and support more effective retention strategies.

+---